 Getting AROUND The Outer Banks

-Getting around The Outer Banks is fairly easy by car.
+The Outer Banks is a travel destination where getting around is fairly easy by car.
 Whether it is a rental or Uber/Lyft.
 You can also find a few local taxi companies but their rates are significantly higher.

 There is no public transportation such as buses, trains, etc. only ferries for certain islands.